Trying to sleep when you have anxiety is not fun and games.

 Oh, did I say great news?
 I lied.
 It’s not great news.
 It’s a vicious cycle of sleepless nights and worsening anxiety symptoms.
 The only way to improve this is to break the cycle.
 And while we don’t have a magical cure for anxiety, we do have tips to help you sleep better at night.

 The best thing you can do to help sleep when you have anxiety is to get a weighted blanket.
 Let us explain why and the weighted blankets you need to know more information about.

 What are weighted blankets?

 Weighted blankets are in essence, exactly how they sound.
 They are blankets that have extra weights attached.
-Also known as gravity blankets or anxiety blankets, the weight from these blankets are designed to add pressure to your body, creating a comforting and calming effect.
+Also known as gravity or anxiety blankets, the weight is designed to add pressure to your body, creating a comforting and calming effect.

-They are usually made with weighted materials such as plastic pellets sewn into the inside of the blanket, which is then made from a softer material like traditional blankets.
+They are usually made with weighted materials such as plastic pellets sewn into the inside, which is then made from a softer material like traditional blankets.
 They are designed in a way to evenly distribute pressure all over your body.

 It’s like being physically hugged by your own blanket.

 This sensation doesn’t only feel nice but also stimulates your body to release serotonin, which makes you feel good.
 In addition, this will also help your body produce more melatonin, which is the hormone responsible for sleep.

 In short, weighted blankets are designed to help you feel good and sleep better.